scuzzydude/asimov/asimov.md

 The Foundations' method of governance shall be descripted and agreed to in the charter.
 The scope of The Foundation should be very limited.

 The Foundation's scope is limited to the appreciation of Human Genius.
 The Foundation is charged with implementing with a metric protocol so that it can measure appreciation, I've described an implementation of that in asimov and scoot.
-They specifics of the implementation should go in admendments to the charter.
+They specifics of the implementation should go in amendments to the charter.
+In other worlds, the implementation of the system of metrics and the management of responsibility may change, but the goals should be timeless.

-It's very important that the The Foundation be non-policatal and free from national influence.
-In most organization, this is truly impossible, but by limiting the scope to the appreactiaon of Human Genius, we can avoid corruption.
+It's very important that the **The Foundation** be non-political and free from national influence.
+In most organization, this is truly impossible, but by limiting the scope to the appreciation of Human Genius, we can avoid corruption.

 ## Electorates